 - Steve Mould: Science YouTuber

 Exam skills: Maths Fest is deliberately designed to reinforce normal school lessons.
 The goal is to return your students to you motivated to study for their maths courses at school.
 For 2022 we will continue our focus on revision and exam techniques.
 We will have an exams skills section of the day and there will also be revision tips in the student booklet alongside the puzzles, competitions and programme as normal.

-After the success of Maths Slam 2016, students will once again be able to represent their school and present a maths concept from the stage in under five minutes.
-We will have to limit numbers this time though; details out soon.
+Maths Slam: As in previous years, we will once again run the Maths Slam where students will be able to represent their school and present a maths concept from the stage in under three minutes.

-Maths Fest is also a day for maths teachers.
-During lunch all teachers are welcome to join the speakers backstage for a coffee (as long as students are still being supervised!).
-It is also free for any maths teacher in a UK school to attend Maths Fest, even if they do not bring any students.
-(We can provide a CPD sheet to show SLT.)
+Teachers: Maths Fest is also a day for maths teachers.
+Maths Fest is free for any maths teacher to attend, even if they do not bring any students.
+We can provide a CPD sheet to show SLT.